DelazJ/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 Identifying Features
 --------------------

-The Identify tool allows you to interact with the map canvas and get information on features in a pop-up window.
-To identify features, use:
+The |identify| :guilabel:`Identify Features` tool allows you to interact with the map canvas and get information on features or pixels within a :ref:`search radius <maptools_options>` of the clicked point.
+Furthermore, you can apply other ref:`actions <actions_menu>` to the identified element.

+To trigger the tool:

 * :menuselection:`View --> Identify Features`
 * :kbd:`Ctrl+Shift+I` (or |osx| :kbd:`Cmd+Shift+I`),
-* |identify| :sup:`Identify Features` icon on the Attributes toolbar
+* |identify| :sup:`Identify Features` icon on the :guilabel:`Attributes` toolbar
+  or from a :ref:`3D map view <label_3dmapview>` panel

 Using the Identify Features tool ................................